 Selling a Hoarder’s House

 Auction provides a quick and reliable way to sell properties in poor condition.
 And there’s no need for the seller to clear out belongings.
 The property can be sold as seen.
+Find out more about selling a hoarders house by auction, a guide for UK property owners.

 Updated by: Mark Grantham on 27th November 2021